Assessment Of A TMT Joint Injury

 Investigations Used To Help Diagnose A TMT Joint Injury

-MRI And CT Imaging For TMT Joint Injury
+CT And MRI Imaging For Lisfranc Injury

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Diagnosis And Treatment Of TMT Joint Injury should consult his or her physiotherapist, general practitioner, sports medicine specialist or orthopaedic surgeon.